Frequently Asked Questions / FAQs

 What is your return policy?

-Any product(s) in resalable condition may be returned within 60 days of receipt for a refund or exchange.
+Any paper book(s) in resalable condition may be returned within 60 days of receipt for a refund or exchange.
 (Shipping costs are not refundable unless the return is a result of our error.)
+Unfortunately, due to the nature of eBooks, all eBook sales are final.

 Please enclose a copy of your packing slip and the Return Form with your return.
 Please wrap your package securely and return it: